Canadian PM Trudeau tells Iran crash vigil he will pursue justice

 As Trudeau spoke, young children could be heard in the audience, and boxes of tissues were passed among those present.
 Black-rimmed photos of the dead stood on the stage, where mourners had placed rose petals, candles and plates of dates.

-“This tragedy should have never occurred, and I want to assure you that you have my full support during this extraordinarily difficult time ... you give us purpose to pursue justice and accountability for you,” said Trudeau.
+“This tragedy should have never occurred, and I want to assure you that you have my full support during this extraordinarily difficult time ... you give us purpose to pursue justice and accountability for you,” said Trudeau, who has demanded Canada take part in the crash probe.

 Family and friends wept and hugged before the vigil started.

+“I don’t believe in anything anymore.
+We will have a hole in our hearts forever and that cannot be filled with anything.”

+The memorials follow several days of grief in Canada, including candlelight vigils in many cities.

-Writing by David Ljunggren; Additional reporting by Chris Helgren in Toronto; Editing by Lisa Shumaker and Daniel Wallis
+Writing by David Ljunggren; Additional reporting by Chris Helgren in Toronto; Editing by Lisa Shumaker, Daniel Wallis and David Gregorio